 Comment to 5.c) above: The burden of proof for NSAID safety testing should be shifted to the licence applicant.
 In other words, it should not be up to NGOs to fund and execute retrospective scientific studies to demonstrate that licensed drugs cause harm to vultures.
 Instead, pharmaceutical companies should have to demonstrate that their drugs are safe for non-target species before they are licensed, just as chemical companies now have to demonstrate that their pesticides are safe for use under EU law (Regulation (EC) No 1107/2009).

-Explanatory note for consideration:

-“In principle, in vitro systems for testing the safety of NSAIDs to vultures could be developed in future (Botha et al., 2017).
+In principle, in vitro systems for testing the safety of NSAIDs to vultures could be developed in future (Botha et al., 2017).
 However, several complex factors affect toxicity, so developing reliable in vitro tests will be challenging.
-At present, safety testing on live captive vultures using established published protocols is the only robust option.”
+At present, safety testing on live captive vultures using established published protocols is currently the most robust option.

 Sources: